chrsmj/pngnx23299/README.md

 Installs only the rest of the main-line FreePBX modules, beyond basic gui and extra:

-`$ ansible-playbook -k -K -i TARGET, -t plus playbook.yml`
+`$ ansible-playbook -i TARGET, -t plus playbook.yml`

 *See detailed list of modules in the default/main/freepbx_modules.yml file.*